meezwhite/p5.grain/README.md

 | `config.atFrame` | `Number` | (optional) The frame at which the texture should be shifted.
 When `atFrame` isn't specified, the texture is shifted every 2<sup>nd</sup> frame. |
 | `config.amount` | `Number` | (optional) The maximum amount of pixels by which the texture should be shifted.
 The actual amount of pixels which the texture is shifted by is generated randomly.
 When no amount is specified, the minimum of the main canvas `width` or `height` is used. |

-**Note: Animation of `SVGElement` is currently unsupported.
-Will throw an error that cannot be ignored with `ignoreErrors: true`.**

 ## Limitations

 * p5.grain currently only works in [p5's global mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
-* `granulate*` methods currently only work on the main canvas pixels.
+* Pixel manipulation technique currently only works on the main canvas pixels.
-* `textureAnimate` currently doesn't support animating SVG elements.
+* Safari: SVG element technique apparently only works for browser window resolutions with less than 2<sup>20</sup> pixels (e.g. 1024 x 1024 pixels).
+* Safari: SVG URL-encoded technique is currently unsupported.

 ## License